 The Stresa market is not to be missed.
 It runs every Friday until 1pm, in Piazza Capucci in the centre of the town.
 You’ll find everything from clothing and souvenirs, to leather goods and local art and crafts.
 The market moves from town to town around the lake each day, so if Friday isn’t good for you, try a nearby town on another day.

-Stresa has many boutiques as well as chain stores, too.
+Stresa has many boutiques as well as chain shops, too.
 You can buy clothing, jewellery and books, and visit the deli shops to try meats and cheeses.
 In Gravellona Toce, 8km from Stresa, there are two large shopping centres.
 The centres are opposite one another and have shops selling jewellery, electronics, clothing, sportswear and much more.
 Gravellona Toce also has several large supermarkets.

 Some shops and boutiques in the area sell some designer products, but if you’re really looking to treat yourself, take a trip to the fashion capital of Europe – Milan.
 It’s just 1 hour 10 minutes by train from Stresa train station.
 Brands such as Gucci, Prada and Versace are just the start of what’s on offer, lining the city’s glitzy shopping streets.

 For a more relaxed evening, make your way to one of the best panoramic viewpoints of Stresa – the rooftop Sky Bar in Hotel La Palma.
 Grab a drink, sit back and admire the stunning views.
 If you prefer your feet on the ground, treat yourself to an ice cream from L'Angolo del Gelato in the main piazza and take a stroll along the promenade.

 Every Thursday and Saturday from June onwards, head to the lakefront restaurant Verbanella for evening entertainment.
 From around 8pm, people from all around come to watch live jazz and blues music.
 Free concerts and events take place throughout the summer, sometimes with firework displays out on the lake, too.